Here's how senators plan to vote on Gorsuch

 Washington (CNN)Republicans are considering their next step now that the confirmation hearings of Supreme Court nominee Neil Gorsuch are over and Democrats are planning to filibuster the nomination.

+The Senate Judiciary Committee met Monday to consider Gorsuch's nomination, but as expected, Democrats requested that the nomination be held for one week, so the committee is expected to vote Monday, April 3.

-Republicans, who number 52 in the Senate, need eight Democrats to join them in order to end the expected filibuster.
+Republicans, who number 52 in the Senate, need eight Democrats to join them in order to end the expected filibuster, or in more technical terms, invoke cloture.

-If they don't reach 60 votes, they can still get around it by changing the rules and requiring only a simply majority, or 51 votes, to end the debate.
+If they don't reach 60 votes, they can still get around it by changing the rules and requiring only a simple majority, or 51 votes, to end the debate.

-So far, only one Democrat -- Sen. Joe Manchin of West Virginia -- has said he would not take part in the filibuster, thus vote with Republicans to advance his nomination.
-But it's unclear how Manchin would vote on final confirmation.
+So far, only two Democrats -- Sen. Joe Manchin of West Virginia and Heidi Heitkamp -- have said they are planning to vote for Gorsuch.
+No other Democrats so far have said they would vote for Gorsuch or vote for cloture on his nomination, which means he or she would vote with Republicans to advance his nomination.

-Sen. Pat Leahy of Vermont tweeted Monday that he is not supporting Gorsuch's confirmation, but at the same time he's "never inclined" to filibuster a Supreme Court nominee.
-"I need to see how Judge Gorsuch answers my written Qs, under oath, before deciding," he said on whether he'll filibuster.

-As of Monday morning, 10 Democrats have said or suggested they will filibuster.
-Another eight Democrats have said they'll opposed Gorsuch in the final confirmation vote, but it's unclear where they stand on the filibuster.
+As of Thursday morning, 28 Democrats have said or suggested they will filibuster.
+Another three Democrats have said they'll oppose Gorsuch in the final confirmation vote, but it's unclear where they stand on a potential filibuster.

-Republicans are targeting a dozen Democrats who represent red states or states that Trump won last year, urging them to call for an up-or-down vote in the Senate.
-Three of those senators, Sherrod Brown of Ohio, Bob Casey of Pennsylvania, and Tammy Baldwin of Wisconsin have said they won't support Gorsuch -- and Casey and Baldwin have said or suggested they would also join the filibuster.
+Republicans are targeting a dozen Democrats who represent mostly red states or states that President Donald Trump won last year, urging them to call for an up-or-down vote in the Senate, which is code for not supporting a filibuster.
+Three of those senators -- Bob Casey of Pennsylvania, Tammy Baldwin of Wisconsin and Debbie Stabenow of Michigan -- have said they will support the filibuster.

-The rule change is also known as the nuclear option, a controversial move that Democrats took more than three years ago for all presidential nominees other than Supreme Court justices.
+The rule change is also known as the "nuclear option," a controversial move that Democrats took more than three years ago for all presidential nominees other than Supreme Court justices.

-Senate Republican Leader Mitch McConnell has strongly suggested he is willing to use the nuclear option -- even flatly declaring Gorsuch will be confirmed by the time the Senate departs for the April recess at the end of next week -- although he hasn't uttered those words publicly.
+Senate Republican Leader Mitch McConnell has suggested he is willing to use the nuclear option -- even flatly declaring Gorsuch will be confirmed by the time the Senate departs for the mid-April recess -- although he hasn't said definitively that he will use it.

-Senate Democratic Leader Chuck Schumer argued Friday on CNN's "The Situation Room with Wolf Blitzer" that if Gorsuch can't get to 60 votes on his own, then Republicans shouldn't change the rules, but "change the nominee."
+Senate Democratic Leader Chuck Schumer has repeatedly argued that if Gorsuch can't get to 60 votes on his own, then Republicans shouldn't change the rules, but "change the nominee."

 Democrats are still fuming over Republican action last year to block President Barack Obama's nominee Merrick Garland, keeping the seat vacant until a new president was sworn in.

-Note: This story has been and will be updated as CNN receives updated information.